-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 Leases (Continued...)

 Leases, except for those leases that are short-term or convey the right to control the use of low value assets, are recognized as right-of-use ("ROU") assets and corresponding liabilities at the date at which a leased asset is available for use.
 Lease payments are allocated between finance costs, calculated using the effective interest method, and a reduction of the liability.
 ROU assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.